victorjonsson/Arlima/readme.txt

 == Changelog ==

+= 2.7.x =

+- Fixed preview window bug in chrome.
+- Now possible to filter which post types that should be included in the post search (arlima_search_post_types).
+- Now possible to set whether or not related posts should be displayed or hidden by default.
+- Fixed important bug that sometimes caused article lists to get rendered multiple times on one page.

 = 2.7.10 =

-- Previewing a list that doesn't have any unsaved changes now opens the page its related to
+- Previewing a list that doesn't have any unsaved changes now opens the page its related to.
-- The connection between article images and posts now works as supposed to
+- The connection between article images and posts now works as supposed to.
-- Some other minor bugs fixed
+- Some other minor bugs fixed.

 = 2.7.7 =